Nick Candy: Candy Ventures

 In recent years Nick Candy has diversified his interests outside of real estate and developed a portfolio of global investments (often in high-tech, leading-edge technology) through his private investment fund Candy Ventures.
 Candy Ventures, alongside Qualcomm Ventures, was reported to have led a $37 million funding round for a leading augmented reality and computer vision company.
 Candy Ventures acquired the intellectual property assets of leading augmented reality start-up Blippar in January 2019.

 The website for Candy Ventures lists 18 investments within the companies portfolio, including Blippar, UK fashion house Ralph & Russo and data processing company Hanzo Archives.
 Nick Candy is currently in dispute with Ralph & Russo, which filed for bankruptcy in March 2018, in the UK High Court over the terms of a £17 million loan given by Candy Ventures to the company.

 Candy Ventures acquired a stake in Blippar and another tech start-up, Crowdmix, after both companies were placed into administration.
 The takeovers were both facilitated by Paul Appleton, who worked as the administrator for the two companies and was appointed administrator in the Ralph & Russo bankruptcy.
 Their portfolio includes mining investments in the Runruno gold mine in the Philippines, which has faced opposition from human rights groups after the demolition of local communities in 2012, which caused injuries to six local people.
-The development has also been blamed for causing landslides leading to deaths in the area.
-On 28 May 2022, The Times reported that Candy Ventures was considering a bid to buy The Hut Group, though journalist Oliver Shah was sceptical, pointing to "a series of disastrous investments in tech start-ups" and "no record of big acquisitions".
+In May 2022, The Times reported that Candy Ventures was considering a bid to buy The Hut Group, though journalist Oliver Shah was sceptical, pointing to "a series of disastrous investments in tech start-ups" and "no record of big acquisitions".
 However, on 15 June 2022, Bloomberg reported that Candy Ventures had pulled out of the bidding process for The Hut Group.

 In July 2022, his Luxembourg-registered investment vehicle, Candy Ventures SARL, sued Aaqua BV and its major shareholder, Robert Bonnier, for an alleged fraud.
 He claimed that Bonnier misled him about Aaqua, a false claim that Apple and LVMH are interested to invest in Aaqua, so asked the court to freeze Bonnier's assets and nullify the swap of his shares in Audioboom Group PLC, a podcast platform, with Aaqua.
 Later, the High Court issued a freezing order against Bonnier, but ordered that Candy Ventures had to obtain a £10 million bank guarantee to maintain the freezing order.
 In August 2022, the freezing orders were discharged.
 On 7 September 2022, Bonnier demanded £150 million in damages from Candy for falsely obtained freezing orders that turned his technology company into a credit risk.